Maccy Biochar is a Task Group of the Macclesfield Community Association Inc.

 Receive tree litter and other organic debris (eg. prunings, off-cuts, woody weeds, etc) from local households, landowners, businesses and Council;

-Produce and sell biochar in bulk to retailers for local gardens, local horticulture, agriculture and other local industrial uses;
+Produce and sell carbon-negative biochar in bulk to retailers for local gardens, local horticulture, agriculture and other local industrial uses;

-Conduct training courses on biochar;
+Conduct training courses on biochar basics;

 Biochar is a form of charcoal and is good for the soil, good as an animal feed supplement, has numerous industrial uses and combats climate change by sequestering carbon.

 SCOREBOARD at 31 JULY 2022*

 * Based on 3rd party biochar analysis dated 28/1/21

 ** Includes 6950L made by members for private use.

 OUR STORY SO FAR

 In December 2018, two Macclesfield residents, Kelvin Williams and Brian Lewis started discussing the merits of starting up a biochar centre in Macclesfield.
 There was mutual agreement that such a Centre, if run as a not-for-profit community enterprise, could have real benefits for the community and would demonstrate that individuals can do something about Climate Change.